evermind-zz/android_backup_project/.github/README.md

 --update-tools              force updating tools via git.
-At the moment tar and busybox --list-apps-only            list apps only that might be restore --no-precaution             Do not force user to confirm that he might overwrite files on the device
+At the moment tar and busybox --list-apps-only            list apps only that might be restore --no-precaution             Do not force user to confirm that he might overwrite files on the device --behaviour-delete-app-data   Do not use 'pm clear' as it also deletes ext data.
+Use rm -rf to delete app data

 some examples:
 ==========